langchain-ai/langgraph/docs/docs/concepts/low_level.md

 The simplest way to create subgraph nodes is by using a [compiled subgraph](#compiling-your-graph) directly.
 When doing so, it is **important** that the parent graph and the subgraph [state schemas](#state) share at least one key which they can use to communicate.
 If your graph and subgraph do not share any keys, you should use write a function [invoking the subgraph](#as-a-function) instead.

+!!!
+Note
+    If you pass extra keys to the subgraph node (i.e., in addition to the shared keys), they will be ignored by the subgraph node.
+Similarly, if you return extra keys from the subgraph, they will be ignored by the parent graph.

 ```python
 from langgraph.graph import START, StateGraph
 from typing import TypedDict